|A lot of famous people attended NY Cosmos' games

 This is my selection of a 25 member all-time team for the club.
 The number 25 was chosen because it is the official squad size for the Champions' League.

 Founded in 1970, NY Cosmos was one of the most glamorous clubs in football's history.
 Backed by Warner Communications, the club went a shopping sprees in the mid-1970's.
 They signed Pele, Franz Beckenbauer, Giorgio Chinaglia, etc turning the club into one of most glamorous clubs and creating a "soccer fever" in the United States.
 Their peak was short-lived.
 The club folded in 1984.
-In 2010, a group of businessmen restarted the club, but they were unable to secure a franchise with the MLS.
+In 2010, a group of businessmen restarted the club.
+The new Cosmos' first match was on August 5, 2011, when they played against Manchester United at Old Trafford in Paul Scholes's testimonial match.
+Cantona managed a team of guest players from around the world, but they were unable to secure a franchise with the MLS.
+Since 2016, the club struggled financially.

 GK: Hubert Birkenmeier (West Germany)